fastoch/DevOps_Full_Course/README.md

 # 5. Multi-stage Docker Build

 Multi-stage build is something we use for mutliple reasons:
-- to reduce the image size
+- to reduce build time and the image size
 - to improve the performance of Docker containers
 - to enforce best practices